The Crew 2

-The Crew 2 is a 2018 open world racing video game developed by Ubisoft Ivory Tower and published by Ubisoft for PlayStation 4, Windows, Xbox One, and Google Stadia.
+The Crew 2 is a 2018 racing video game developed by Ubisoft Ivory Tower and published by Ubisoft for PlayStation 4, Windows, Xbox One, and Google Stadia.
 It is the sequel to 2014's The Crew.
-It features a persistent open world environment for free-roaming across a scaled-down recreation of the Contiguous United States.
+It features a persistent open world environment for free-roaming across a scaled-down recreation of the contiguous United States.
 The game allows players to control a variety of vehicles including cars, motorcycles, boats, and airplanes.

-A sequel, The Crew Motorfest, is scheduled to be release in 2023, with the Oahu island in Hawaii as a new location.
+A sequel, The Crew Motorfest, was released on September 14, 2023.

 Gameplay

 Similar to its predecessor, The Crew 2 is a racing game.
 In the game, players assume control of a racer who is trying to work their way to become successful in multiple vehicular racing disciplines.
 It features a persistent open world environment for racing and free-roaming across a scaled-down recreation of the contiguous United States.
 In addition to cars, players can control other kinds of vehicles, including airplanes, motorcycles, and powerboats.
 Each vehicle has its own control physics, meaning that game play is different when players are controlling different types of vehicles.
 Players can switch between controlling air, land and sea vehicles instantly.

 The game features four different hub worlds, with each having their own theme and playstyle.
 These themes include off-road, street racing, pro racing, and free-style.
-Similar to the first will place a huge emphasis on multiplayer.
+Similar to the first game, it places an emphasis on playing multiplayer in groups called crews.
 It also features a cooperative multiplayer mode, which allows players to join any events besides "boss" events together.
 This mode can also be played solo with artificial intelligence.
-As with the previous title, The Crew 2 requires a constant internet connection to play.
+As with the previous title, The Crew 2 initially required a constant internet connection to play; however in 2024, following a major controversy from gamers and critics over the shutdown and license revocation of the first game, Ubisoft announced an update introducing offline play, which was released on October 16, 2025.

 Synopsis

-The game features a nonlinear story, that follows the unnamed player character as they become a racing icon in the United States by winning in all racing disciplines available in the game.
-There are four disciplines: Street Racing, Off Road, Freestyle and Pro Racing.
+The game features a nonlinear story that follows the unnamed player character as they become a racing icon in the United States by winning in all racing disciplines available in the game.
+There are four disciplines: Street Racing, Off-road, Freestyle, and Pro Racing.
 In Street Racing, the player is assisted by Latrell Jordan.
-In Off Road, the player is assisted by Tucker "Tuck" Morgan, having previously assisted by Wade Palmer until "The Switch" event.
+In Off-road, the player is assisted by Tucker "Tuck" Morgan, having previously been assisted by Wade Palmer until the player complete "The Switch" event.
 In Freestyle, the player is assisted by Sofia Valentina Herrera and Emmett Lee Parker.
 In Pro Racing, the player is assisted by Alexis Kendrick.